germuth/Kekule/README.md

 bond configurations of that molecule.
 This is recorded by naming the ports, and labelling each configuration based on which ports contain double bonds.
 From this, Hesselink has classified all possible Kekule cells with ports  5.
-He has also classified 210 out of 214 possible Kekule cells with 6 ports.This means nearly any molecule with 6 or less ports has the exact same ëswitching behaviorí as one of the structures found by Hesselink.
+He has also classified 210 out of 214 possible Kekule cells with 6 ports.This means nearly any molecule with 6 or less ports has the exact same ‚Äòswitching behavior‚Äô as one of the structures found by Hesselink.
 However, results obtained by Hesselink are graphs which only represent the Kekule cell, not graphs which also resemble molecules.

 <b>3 Motivation and Proposed Work</b>

-We derive our motivation from Prof. Hesselinkís work.
+We derive our motivation from Prof. Hesselink‚Äôs work.
 Let us start with a quote.

-ìFor application
+‚ÄúFor application
-to carbon chemistry, it would be interesting to see whether all Kekule cells ... can be realized in 2 stable moleculesî - Hesselink, 2013 [1].
+to carbon chemistry, it would be interesting to see whether all Kekule cells ... can be realized in 2 stable molecules‚Äù - Hesselink, 2013 [1].

 This area of research is relatively new.
 To our knowledge, of the few studies that have been done, none of them have made any attempt to obtain realistic graphs.
 For our contribution, we